StackVista/stackstate-docs/configure/health/debug-health-sync.md

 {% endhint %}

-We can as well get the substream status with matched/unmatched check states detail so we can figure out if some of our health states are not finding any topology element to attach to.
+The sub stream status can be expanded to include details of matched and unmatched check states using the `-t` command line argument.
+This is helpful to identify any health states that are not attached to a topology element.
 In the example below,  `checkStateId2` is listed under `Check states with identifier which has no matching topology element`.
 This means that it was not possible to match the check state to a topology element with the identifier `server-2`.

 ```javascript